janaipakos/multiply-by-666/README.md

 ##Application Definition##
 In this application you input a whole number and then click on a button to multiply that number by 666.
 The resulting number is displayed in a list.
 Any error, such as an invalid or decimal number, is also displayed in the list.
 There is also a button to clear the list.
 There are six derived test cases based on this functionality

+##Interface Description##
+There are four components: the text input, a submit button, a clear button, and a results list.

 ###Derived Test Cases###
 - Clicking Satanize without an input should result in an error message.